hacker3983/string_slicer/README.md

 # string_slicer
-String slicer is a command line C implementation of a string splitting function, inspired by Python’s split().
-It splits a string into substrings based on a delimiter.
+String Slicer is a C command-line tool that splits a string into substrings using a delimiter, inspired by Python’s split(